marcelcastrobr/AWS_solution_architect/database/Redshift.markdown

 -[Redshift Spectrum](https://docs.aws.amazon.com/redshift/latest/dg/c-using-spectrum.html)

-# Chech:
+# Check:
 - AQUA RA3 Redshift

 Suggestion:
 - Copy during ingestion:
-    - INstead of using one copy for a file.
+    - Instead of using one copy for a file.
-        - We should split the file in tp the number of slices, to ensure that all slices are engaged equaly.
+        - We should split the file in to the number of slices, to ensure that all slices are engaged equaly.
 Keep file in 1MB to 1GB.

-- Consider using DROP TABEL or TRUNCATE instead of DETELE.
+- Consider using DROP TABEL or TRUNCATE instead of DELETE.
 - Workload Management
     - Manual WLM and Auto WLM.

 To Check:
 - SQA (Shory Query Acceleration)
 - Query Monitoring Rules (QMR)
-    - TODO: We could create different queues for different users with different priority. (e.g. BI with hogh prio, ETL normal and data scientist low priority)
+- TODO: We could create different queues for different users with different priority. (e.g. BI with high prio, ETL normal and data scientist low priority)
 - Amazon Redshift Advisor
 - AppFlow to ingest data in Redshift